 MAGNOLIA & WOODLANDS

-America’s ER + Urgent Care is open 24/7/365 for all of your healthcare needs.
+America’s ER Medical Centers are open 24/7/365 for all of your healthcare needs.

-We are working diligently at both locations to provide you with the best medical care whether your concern be COVID-19, kidney stones, a broken leg, your child’s sore throat or relentless back pain.
+We are working diligently at both locations to provide you with the best medical care possible.
+Whether your concern is chest or abdominal pain, kidney stones, a broken leg, or your child’s sore throat.

 When you or a loved one are sick or injured, you want the best care possible – and fast.

-24/7 Urgent Care Center provides exceptional care urgent but not serious injury.
+Our 24/7 Urgent Care Center provides exceptional care for urgent but not serious injuries.

 Our ER staff are specifically trained and equipped to handle pediatric emergencies.

 CLIA-certified laboratory meets the nation’s most stringent requirements.